前期研究及概念|李銘宸、張碁、奈絲.蘿柯、温又柔

 A Taiwanese-born, Japanese-language author, Wen Yuju draws from her translingual life to explore themes of identity, memory, and belonging.
 Born in Taipei in 1980 and raised in Tokyo, she grew up immersed in Japanese, Mandarin, and Taiwanese.
 A graduate of Hosei University’s Faculty and Graduate School of Intercultural Communication, she writes in Japanese—a language she calls neither native nor foreign.
 Her novel Lu Rou Fan no Saezuri (The Murmurs of Braised Pork Rice) reflects her nuanced engagement with Taiwan-Japan histories and food as a vessel of emotion and culture.

-Research & Concept: Lee Ming-Chen, Jang-Chi, Ness Roque, Wen Yuju
+Research & Concept: Ming Chen Lee, Jang-Chi, Ness Roque, Yuju Wen

-Artistic direction, Text & Performance: Lee Ming-Chen, Jang-Chi, Ness Roque
+Artistic direction, Text & Performance: Ming Chen Lee, Jang-Chi, Ness Roque

 Stage Manager: Pan Pei-Chun